MarGhaf/Screening-of-Common-Retinal-Diseases-with-Deep-Learning/README.md

 ![image](https://user-images.githubusercontent.com/101681195/222004361-80531e34-8710-45b7-87cd-c5bcb78ff68f.png)

 ## Model
 After modeling with basline CNN the model showed high biased and it needed to be regulrized.
 The most promising model was the model that includes 4 blocks of convolutional layers, each followed by a max pooling layer to downsample the feature maps.
 The model then flattens the output of the last max pooling layer and passes it through two fully connected layers, each consisting of 512 neurons, with ReLU activation functions and a 0.3 dropout rate to reduce overfitting.
 Finally, the model outputs a probability distribution over the 4 classes using a dense layer with a sigmoid activation function.
 The the Netron visualization of the CNN model was illustrated in below image.

 ![image](https://user-images.githubusercontent.com/101681195/224182839-ceb3f0b6-4b3b-4407-a26b-7b3561b70885.png)

 ## Performance
 Through the confusion matrix results on the test dataset, it was reveled that the model showed a low false-negative rate in the **CNV and DME**.
 It menas the model is **identifying most of the positive cases** correctly, which is particularly important in situations where missing a positive case can have serious consequences.
 In This situation the metric evaluation of **sensitivity or recall** is more important than specificity or precision.
-This model could fulfill the objective of this prosoal which was recall > 0.9.
+This model could fulfill the objective of this prosoal which was **recall > 0.9**.

 ![image](https://user-images.githubusercontent.com/101681195/224195011-98ffba25-dd68-4c03-9aae-fb7a2ace687f.png)

+## Feature Visulization
+Visualizing feature maps in a CNN can help us understand how the network is processing the input image at different layers.
+Feature maps are the output of a convolutional layer and they represent the activation of certain filters in response to the input image.
+By visualizing the feature maps, we can see what the network is focusing on in the image, and how the feature representation changes as we move deeper into the network.
+By Comparing the features maps in 4 groups we can gain insights into what the model has learned.
+For example, we can see the model is detecting edges, shapes and how it combines these features to make predictions.

+# Conclusion

  ## Repository Structure